 Before you pitch a guest blog, look at the site’s recent posts.
 Go through the past few months of a guest posting site’s history and look for content and knowledge gaps.
 This will help you when you’re ready to start pitching.
 Once you’ve found a few gaps, you can do keyword research to help you generate topics.

 For your pitch, you should think of three potential ideas to pitch to the site.
-You could write about E&O, the exchange commission, fiduciary rule lawsuits, or anything else as long as it offers valuable insights to the target site.
+You could write about E&O, investment advisors, fiduciary rule lawsuits, or anything else as long as it offers valuable insights to the target site.

 Then you can start reaching out to different sites with your ideas.
 If someone accepts, you’ll write the article, go through the revision process, and secure your backlinks.
 Guest posting is a great way to get some quality traffic from other websites.
 It’s the ideal tool to have at hand.